-Insomnia often starts with a specific problem, for example a stressful life event such as the loss of a job or change to a more demanding one, or through something that changes sleep patterns such as the birth of a child or starting shift work.
-In some people this acute insomnia persists into a chronic state.
-Factors involved in the persistence of insomnia are not fully established, but include anxiety about sleep, attempts directly to control sleep, maladaptive sleep habits and the possibility of an underlying vulnerability in sleep regulating mechanisms.
-Persistence of the precipitating stressor can also contribute.
-Some cases of insomnia may be precipitated by or be co-morbid with, other psychiatric disorders especially anxiety and depression or by physical illness such as cancer or arthritis.

 The nature of sleep changes with age.
-Older age is associated with poorer objectively-measured sleep with shorter sleep time, diminished sleep efficiency, and more arousals and these changes may be more marked men than women according to a very large study of elderly people living at home in the US (Sleep Heart Health Study, (Unruh et al, 2008)).
+Older age is associated with poorer objectively-measured sleep with shorter sleep time, diminished sleep efficiency, and more arousals.
+These changes may be more marked in men than women according to a very large study of elderly people living at home in the US (Sleep Heart Health Study, (Unruh et al, 2008)).
 In the same study the association of subjective report of poor sleep with older age was stronger in women.
-The higher prevalence of chronic health conditions, including sleep apnea, in older adults did not explain changes of sleep parameters with aging and age-sex differences in these relationships
+The higher prevalence of chronic health conditions, including sleep apnea, in older adults did not explain changes of sleep parameters with aging and age-sex differences in these relationships.

-There is now greater consensus about how long insomnia should have been present before it requires intervention.
+There is now greater consensus about how long insomnia should have been present before it merits intervention.
 Chronic insomnia is regarded as established after 3 months of persistent poor sleep.
 There is also general agreement that when insomnia causes significant personal distress or marked impairment then some form of treatment is appropriate.
 The cause of insomnia may be known or not, and knowledge of causation is not necessary for a diagnosis.

 Table 2 Insomnia: diagnostic criteria